RedisLabs/redislabs-docs/content/rc/administration/setup/create-flexible-subscription.md

 Note that subscriptions are created in the background.
 While they are provisioning, you aren't allowed make changes.
 (The process generally takes 10-15 minutes.)

 To check the status of a subscription, choose **Subscriptions** from the admin console menu.
 The **Subscriptions** list displays the status for each subscription.
 You will also receive an email when your subscription is ready to use.

-When your subscription is fully provisioned, use the **Databases** command from the admin console menu to determine the connection details.
-You can also define access controls.